-A memory book or life-story book can help you and someone with dementia remember special times.
-It's a collection of mementos and photos to represent familiar places and happy events like weddings, birthdays or holidays.
-Photos are particularly good at triggering memories and encouraging the person with dementia to talk about their life.
-The whole family can help contribute to making it and later on, it can help health and social care professionals appreciate the life and personality of the person they're caring for.
-Dementia UK has a template for making your own memory book, called a 'Life Story'.
+A memory book or life-story book can help you and the person you care for remember special times.
+It's a collection of mementos and photos of familiar places and happy events that mean a lot, such as weddings, birthdays or holidays.
+Photos are particularly good at triggering memories and encouraging the person to talk about their life.

+The whole family can help contribute to making the book, and it can help health and social care professionals appreciate the life and personality of the person they're caring for.
+Dementia UK has a template for making your own memory book.
 Go to their website and search 'life story' to download it (page 55).